sanger-tol/pipelines-website/markdown/developers/create-pipeline.md

 ## Other bits

+We licence our pipelines with MIT.
+The MIT licence should already be in your repository, coming from the nf-core template, but we need to update the copyright statement to:

+> Copyright (c) 2025 Genome Research Ltd.

 The repository needs to be integrated with Zenodo before making the first release.
 Better to do it now before anyone forgets !
 Ask [@muffato](https://github.com/muffato) to enable the Zenodo integration.